 August 23, 2017

 Navigating the legal and regulatory environment can be a challenge for even the most seasoned company.
-Laws governing environmental standards are constantly evolving, and requirements between local, state and federal agencies do not always align.
+As the laws governing Environmental Permitting and environmental standards are constantly evolving, it could be difficult for businesses to keep up with them.
+Also, requirements between local, state, and federal agencies do not always align.
 Deciding how much time and capital to invest in the environmental permitting process can be an uphill battle.

 The team at McFadden Engineering can help.
 McFadden Engineering has excellent established relationships with local, state and federal regulatory agencies and navigates the regulatory environmental permitting process on our clients’ behalf.

 Frank McFadden, founder and president of McFadden Engineering, has been actively engaged with the Environmental Protection Agency’s Southeast Region and the Alabama Department of Environmental Management for nearly three decades.
 His collaborative efforts with these agencies helped to develop a permitting and modeling protocol for difficult and unique water treatment situations.
 When it comes to permitting in the Southeast, the McFadden Engineering team’s vast experience lead is second to none.